 12. Pay Off Your Credit Card

-OK, maybe this is not technically a way to make money per se, but if you are carrying a balance on your credit card then, as the owner of a credit card comparison site, I would be remiss if I didn’t tell you that the faster you can pay off your credit card the better off you will be because you will save yourself a boatload of money on interest charges.
-Also, as Len mentioned so astutely in an earlier post you can also put your credit cards to work for you by utilizing cash back credit cards that will cut you a check ranging from 1% to 3% of everything that you spend.
+OK, maybe this is not technically a way to make money per se, but if you’re carrying a balance on your credit card then the faster you can pay off your credit card the better off you’ll be because you will save yourself a boatload of money on interest charges.
+You can also put your credit cards to work for you by utilizing cash back credit cards that pay from 1% to 3% of everything that you spend.

 Tip: Remember, if you carry a balance on your card then these cash-back benefits are negated.